-Before you go spamming the communities with your own content, it may be a good idea to engage with other users’ posts and add meaningful responses and comments.
+Before you go spamming the communities with your own content, it’s a good idea to engage with other users’ posts and add meaningful responses and comments.
 This will help your business and profile to build a credible brand.
 Remember, the best way to gain trust and authority is to provide high-quality valuable content.

-Once you build a following on your socials, make sure to engage with your communities and networks in order to build a rapport with them and develop long-term relationships and trust with them.
-The better relationship you have, the more likely people will re-share your content and promote your business and its services and products.
-All these shares will increase your organic traffic.
+Once you build a following on your socials, remember the better relationship you have, the more likely people will re-share your content and promote your business and its services and products.

 6. Local SEO

 Local SEO can be a great SEO tactic to help a website owner find a potential customer who is looking for a service or product in their area.
 By optimizing your Google Business Profile (Google my Business) your company can be presented to an organic visitor as a rich snippet and in the local map pack.

 Key takeaways: Organic Traffic

 By no means have we exhausted all the different actions you can take to increase your organic traffic.
 Use these initial five suggestions as building blocks to build up your network and community to have multiple streams of traffic.
 It is always a good idea to diversify (if you have the resources, i.e. time) and promote your content on different platforms and not just Google to ensure that you have organic traffic from everywhere.

 Remember, if you are looking for quick fixes and increased traffic, paid ads will be the way you want to go.
 However, if you are looking to increase high-quality traffic that will provide higher conversions, you will want to focus on increasing your organic traffic with the five actions listed above.